HappyHorse 1.0 Is Live on AI Video Maker: What to Know

 This is the most important question, and the answer right now is: not fully verifiable yet.

-The official site uses strong open-source language.
-It says HappyHorse 1.0 is fully open source, includes commercial-use rights, and ships the base model, distilled model, super-resolution module, and inference code.
-It even shows example deployment commands and a model identifier.
+Public HappyHorse pages use strong open-source language.
+They say HappyHorse 1.0 is fully open source, includes commercial-use rights, and ships the base model, distilled model, super-resolution module, and inference code.

 But two public signals still leave the release incomplete:

 That does not prove HappyHorse is closed.
-It does mean that, as of April 8, 2026, the public evidence looks more like an announced or partially staged open release than a fully accessible open-weights launch.
+It does mean that, as of April 28, 2026, the public evidence still looks more like an announced or partially staged open release than a fully accessible open-weights launch.

 For creators and startups, that distinction matters.
 You cannot plan around self-hosting until the actual weights, code, license terms, and deployment assets are publicly reachable.